Our process

 4. General contractor (GC) selection

-You can select a general contractor (GC) at almost any point in the process.
-We generally recommend starting this step just as the schematic design phase is wrapping up.
+You can select a general contractor (GC) at almost any point in the process, but we recommend starting this step just as schematic design is wrapping up.
+Your general contractor will use the Resolved Schematic Design drawings to estimate preliminary pricing.
+During the bidding process, we answer contractor questions and assess estimates.

 5. Design development (DD)

 Meanwhile, we collect and coordinate building code information and findings from other consultants, such as a structural engineer.
-We also provide you with guidance — and ask for your feedback — as the time arrives to make decisions about fixtures, appliances, flooring, tile and other specific details.
-We incorporate all our compiled information into an evolving set of construction documents.
+We also provide you with guidance — and ask for your feedback — as the time arrives to make decisions about interior and exterior finishes including fixtures, appliances, flooring, tile, siding, and more.
+All this information is then compiled into an evolving set of construction documents.

 6. Construction documents (CDs)

-No, we don’t call them blueprints anymore.
-But for many people, when they think about architecture, this is what they picture: a set of plans for the construction of a building.
+We may not call them blueprints anymore, but for many people, when they think about architecture, this is what they picture: a set of plans for the construction of a building.
+Today, we call this comprehensive set of drawings construction documents (CDs).

 7. Construction administration (CA)

-Your architect conducts periodic site visits to track the project’s progress.
-We answer questions that arise during construction.
-We review shop drawings and material samples to ensure they match your expectations.
-If any design changes occur, your architect updates the CDs.
+With your architect’s oversight and guidance, the project’s overall design vision remains intact.
+In this phase we conduct periodic site visits, answer questions that arise during construction, and review shop drawings and material samples to ensure they match your expectations.
+If any design changes occur, the architect updates the CDs.
+We keep a close eye on the work being done to ensure the project is executed according to plan.

-Our goal is to develop a vision that suits your needs, style and preferences — and to keep a close eye on all the work that follows.
-We’re confident that’s the best route to a finished project that meets — or exceeds — your expectations.
+Our goal throughout the process is to develop a vision that suits your needs, style, and preferences — and to keep a pulse on all the work that’s done.
+We’re confident this is the best route to a finished project that meets — or exceeds — your expectations.